 What is the Workload Catalog?

 The Workload Catalog is an inventory of all Workloads that can be deployed into your Stax-managed AWS Accounts.
-It shows both Workloads created, defined, and verified by Stax (indicated with a purple checkmark), and Workloads created by you or someone in your organization.
+It shows both Workloads created, defined, and verified by Stax (indicated with a blue checkmark), and Workloads created by you or someone in your organization.

 Each item in the catalog represents a Workload that can be deployed into your accounts.
 It includes all deployable versions of the Workload, defaulting to showing the latest or "current" version.